Quick Details

 Your final stop is Barna Mia, a unique wildlife sanctuary for some of our endangered mammals.
 The guides will provide a short talk and video explaining the conservation work done at Barna Mia.
 Then you head into the sanctuary for a guided night walk, where we sit and wait for the night creatures of Barna Mia to appear.
 Before long, you will be entertained by cute, furry animals scurrying around, searching for food.

-To complete the tour, weather permitting, you will experience a Sound Healing session under the Milky Way with our 34-inch gong.
+To complete the tour, weather permitting, there will be time to lay down on a picnic rug and look for shooting stars.
 Above you, the sky is a brilliant tapestry of stars, countless pinpricks of light stretching across the vast, dark canvas.
-The rhythm of the gong feels in sync with the slow pulse of the earth beneath you and the timeless dance of the stars above.
-Each gong strike feels like a gentle invitation to sink deeper into the quiet mystery of the universe.
-The experience is almost spiritual—there’s a sense of solitude, but not loneliness.
+Listen to the sounds of the forest at night as you gaze up at the stars above you.
 A peaceful connection to something much larger than yourself, as if the stars themselves are part of the symphony of sound that surrounds you.